Loading...

 (crontab -l; echo '0 0 * * * /usr/local/bin/monitor.sh') | crontab -

-This preserves existing entries, then appends the new daily schedule.
+This preserves existing entries and appends the new schedule.
 Midnight daily is a common baseline for checks, reports, and housekeeping tasks.

 # crontab installs silently on success